evanwill/get-git-b/content/3-workflow.md

 Using `origin main` specifies which branch we want to push to in the remote repository.
 However, in most cases the command can be shortened to just `git push`.

+Once you have a successful push, refresh your repository home page on GitHub to see the new commits!

+## git pull

+In this demo we started with `git clone` to make a copy of our repository from GitHub on our local machine.
+Once you already have the repository on your computer, you will still need to keep it up-to-date from the remote.
+To do that, we use the command `git pull`.

+Try this example:

+- On your repository on GitHub, make a new commit using the web editor.
+You will now have history on the remote that is *not* in your local repository.
+- In your terminal in your local repository try `git status`.
+Notice that the local does not know about the new changes.
+- In your terminal type `git pull`

+Depending on your workflow, you may want to `git fetch` rather than `pull`.
+The command `git fetch` updates repository from remote, but does not change the local files--while `git pull` is short for `fetch` + `merge`, thus will update from the remote and combine that new information with your local work, updating the files on your computer.

 ## Review

 ```